Reviews You Can Rely On

 Credit: Kyle Hameister

 Each company counts its functions and features differently.
 For instance, it is claimed that the Victorinox SwissTool Spirit X has 24(!) tools, most in our tested lineup.
-The full-sized SOG PowerAssist has claimed 16 features, same as the diminutive Geekey Multi-Tool, and we know you can infer the overall usability of each tool between the two options here.
+The full-sized SOG PowerAssist has claimed 16 features, the same as the diminutive Geekey Multi-Tool, and we know you can infer the overall usability of each tool between the two options here.
 In most cases, the included functions and tools are similar, product to product, though some will choose to forego certain mainstays (looking at you, SOG, without scissors).
 Certain makers will focus more on marketing a high number of functions, Victorinox one of them, while others focus on offering top-tier usability with fewer included tools, specifically the Leatherman Skeletool series.

 An important thing to consider in your shopping research is which tools have sold the farm to focus usability around one or two tools, in the hopes of capturing niche markets.
 The bit drivers on the Gerber Center-Drive Plus and Gerber Gear Armbar Drive have the best screwdriver function of our test fleet.
 The ARC caters to a knife-enthusiast crowd with its best-in-class knife.
 Even seemingly tiny tasks can have feature focuses, such as the Gerber Dime, which has an always-out bottle opener.